It doesn’t need to cost more to build an energy efficient home, and you'll get better comfort and lower energy bills for years to come.

 It’s important to work with architects, designers and builders who understand energy efficient design principles, know how the different components in a house work together and use computer modelling to understand a home’s energy performances before it is built.
 Not all architects, designers and builders are experienced with this, so it pays to shop around and get references.

-The best building site for a warm, energy efficient home gets plenty of sun, particularly from the is north, and is-facing, sunny and sheltered from prevailing winds.
+The best building site for a warm, energy efficient home gets plenty of sun, particularly from the is north, and is sheltered from prevailing winds.
 Bear in mind that the sun is lower in winter.
 You can easily find out how much sun a site gets at different times of the year using an app like Sun Seeker on your smart phone or tablet.

 On clear winter days the sun sends around 500 Watts of heat through each square metre of unshaded north-facing window.
 A home designed to harness the sun's free warmth:

 - Is placed on the sunniest part of the section – to access the most sun

 - Is oriented to face the sun - with the main living areas to the north and service areas (for example garages and toilets) on the south side

 - Has plenty of insulation - to trap in the free heat from the sun

 - Uses thermal mass - like a concrete floor, exposed to the sun so it soaks up heat during the day and releases it when temperatures drop at night

 - Has appropriately sized and positioned windows – moderately large on the north-facing side of the house, smaller on the east and west sides, and smallest on the south side

 - Has properly designed overhangs over northerly windows to limit summer sun whilst allowing plenty of sun in during winter.
 Overhangs don’t work well on east and west sides as the sun is too low – deciduous trees and movable shades or louvers are better options here.